bookofproofs/bookofproofs.github.io/_sources/history/20th-century/calderon-calixto.md

 **Calixto Calderón** is an Argentinian mathematician who has spent much of his career in the United States.
 He has made major contributions to ordinary differential equations, partial differential equations, harmonic analysis, mathematical biology and the history of mathematics.

 ### Mathematical Profile (Excerpt):
-* Pedro Calderón, from an old colonial family, was a surgeon who had trained in Buenos Aires and later in Paris under Georges Marion, the famous French surgeon and urologist.
-* Pedro and Matilde had three children, a daughter Matilde Jr, a son Calixto, the subject of this biography, and a younger daughter María Teresa.
 * Pedro treated Matilde Jr and Calixto in the same way at the dinner table as he had Alberto and Margarita (known as Nenacha).
 * As well as mathematics and music, Calixto's parents gave him a love of modern languages.
 * Calixto was educated at the Colegio Marista San Josee de Mendoza.
 * This religious school was founded in 1917 and by 1947, when Calixto was a primary pupil, there were 405 primary pupils and 204 secondary pupils.
-* His favourite subject at school was physics but his father believed that to have a good career one needed to study practical subjects so, after graduating from the school, Calixto entered the University of Cuyo to study engineering.
 * The University of Cuyo was Calixto's local university, situated in Mendoza.
 * Calderón entered the School of Engineering and there he studied mathematics, physics, technical drawing and chemistry.
-* Calixto's real love, however, was for mathematics and his brother Alberto Calderón, by this time Professor of Mathematics at the University of Chicago, encouraged him to switch to mathematics.
-* Alberto Calderón advised his brother to study at the University of Buenos Aires where, he said, Alberto González Domínguez was both an outstanding teacher and very supportive of his students.
-* Not only did Alberto Calderón give his brother strong moral support for the move but he also offered financial support.
 * In 1961 Calixto left the University of Cuyo and began to study mathematics at the University of Buenos Aires.
 * At this stage in his career, Oklander was an instructor and soon after delivering this course he went to the University of Chicago where he studied for a Ph.D. advised by Alberto Calderón.
 * Calixto Calderón was awarded his Licenciado en Ciencias Matemáticas in 1965.